Jos Luhukay: VfB Stuttgart

 On 17 May 2016, he was appointed as the new head coach of VfB Stuttgart.
-After conflicts with club chairman Jan Schindelmeiser, Luhukay resigned as the coach of VfB Stuttgart with immediate effect on 15 September 2016.
+After conflicts with sporting director Jan Schindelmeiser, Luhukay resigned as the coach of VfB Stuttgart with immediate effect on 15 September 2016.
+Schindelmeiser stated that Luhukay opposed the signings of Carlos Mané, Takuma Asano and Benjamin Pavard.
 He had a record of three wins, no draws, and two losses.

 Sheffield Wednesday

 On 5 January 2018, Luhukay was announced as the new manager of Sheffield Wednesday, replacing Carlos Carvalhal.
 Becoming the Owls' 33rd manager, Luhukay also became the first Dutch, and only the second non-British manager of the club.
 Luhukay's first match in charge of the club was an away match against local rivals Sheffield United, which ended in a goalless draw and saw the Owls go down to ten men following the dismissal of club captain Glenn Loovens.

-His first victory as manager came on 16 January 2018, when Sheffield Wednesday defeated Carlisle United 2–0 in an FA Cup Third Round replay.
+His first victory as manager came on 16 January 2018, when Sheffield Wednesday defeated Carlisle United 2–0 in an FA Cup third round replay.
 Luhukay's first victory in the league came on 13 February 2018, when Sheffield Wednesday defeated Derby County 2–0 at Hillsborough.

 On 21 December 2018, Luhukay was sacked by Sheffield Wednesday after a run of only 1 win and 7 defeats in 10 games with the team sitting 18th in the table.